Phytophthora pluvialis

-Phytophthora pluvialis is a semi-papillate plant pathogen that mainly infects tanoak-Douglas-fir forests of western Oregon.
+Phytophthora pluvialis is a semi-papillate plant pathogen, causing red needle cast disease.
+This mainly infects tanoak-Douglas-fir forests of western Oregon.
 It was reported in Cornwall.
 UK, in October 2021; the first record for Europe.

 Description

 Phytophthora pluvialis is homothallic; it forms oogonia in culture.
-Its oogonia are terminal, smooth and globose, being approximately 30 µm in diameter, and possess amphigynous antheridia.
-Its oospores are globose and aplerotic, being about 28 µm in diameter.
+Its oogonia are terminal, smooth and globose, being approximately 30 μm in diameter, and possess amphigynous antheridia.
+Its oospores are globose and aplerotic, being about 28 μm in diameter.
 Sporangia formed in water are ovoid and slightly irregular, semi-papillate, terminal or subterminal, and partially caducous with medium-sized pedicels.